-Table (5) shows that t value of (t) is (0.140) and α is (0.889), which means there are no differences to the extent of Israeli system students’ acceptance of science curriculum according to Gender variable.
-Table (5) shows that total value of (t) is (4.930) and α is 0.000, which means there are no differences to the extent of (students from the schools under the authority of the Palestinian government) acceptance of science curriculum according to Gender variable.
+Table 5 shows that the value of t is 0.140, and the value of α is 0.889, which means there are no differences in Israeli system students’ acceptance of science curriculum according to the gender variable.
+Table 5 shows that the total value of t is 4.930 and α is 0.000, which means there are no differences in the acceptance of science curriculum according to the gender variable among students from the schools under the authority of the Palestinian government.
 The differences were for females.

 Q4: Is there a statistically significant difference in attitudes toward science among students studying in the Israeli education system and students studying in the Palestinian authority education system in related to the grade variable?

-The third hypothesis was examined by calculating the arithmetical averages of the responses of the study sample to the extent of Israeli system/ schools under the Palestinian authority students’ acceptance of science curriculum according to grade variable.
+The third hypothesis was examined by calculating the arithmetical averages of the responses of the study sample reflecting acceptance of science curriculum among students in the Israeli system/ schools under the Palestinian authority according to the grade variable.

-Table (6) AVG and SD results for the responses of the sample of the study to the extent of Israeli system/ schools under the Palestinian authority students’ acceptance of science curriculum according to grade variable
+Table 6: AVG and SD results for the responses of the study sample reflecting acceptance of science curriculum among students in the Israeli system/ schools under the Palestinian authority according to the grade variable